 Consider a guided trip.
 Taking grandchildren into the wilderness is a big responsibility.
 A professional guide can help ensure a safe, fun, and educational trip.
 The perfect guide will be a good teacher, cook, leader, storyteller, fisherman, and naturalist.
 The grandchildren will bond with the guide, and you can relax a bit.

-Where can you take your grandchildren?
+Where can you take your grandchildren for their first canoe-camping trip?
 Here are three destinations we recommend:

 - Clearwater-Azure Lakes in Wells Grey Provincial Park.
 For a shorter, easier trip, take the water taxi to Rainbow Falls, then paddle back down the lakes.
 This saves a buggy portage and some upstream paddling between the two lakes.

 - Murtle Lake in Wells Grey Provincial Park.
 This is a family-friendly destination, with great day-hiking possibilities.
-Note: dogs are now allowed here.
+Note: dogs are not allowed here.

 - Valhalla Provincial Park.
 A short, easy trip along the western shoreline of Slocan Lake.
 Be bear aware: this is prime habitat for grizzlies.